M

 Welcome to the Asylum Program of Arizona (APA), where every contribution makes a difference in the lives of asylum seekers and torture survivors.

-OUR MISSION IS SIMPLE: to provide legal protection with dignity and respect.
-Join us in upholding human rights and offering a safe haven to those fleeing persecution in pursuit of safety and freedom.
+Join us in defending human rights and offering safe haven to asylum seekers fleeing persecution in their home countries.

 WHAT WE DO